 Butterfly citizen science

-Wildlife charity Butterfly Conservation is asking the general public to become citizen scientists in their own homes in order to help monitor the changing trends and butterfly populations across the UK while its scientists are unable to carry out their work.
+Butterfly Conservation is asking the general public to become citizen scientists in their own homes in order to help monitor the changing status of butterflies and moths across the UK.
 Anyone can submit recordings at

 Garden BirdWatch